Dilant/B2METutorial/src/en/beta-status/control-and-functions.md

 ::: tip

-Clockwise rotation of camera means anticlockwise rotation of your view (a.k.a. what you see), vice versa.
+Clockwise rotation of camera means anticlockwise rotation of your view (i.e. what you see), vice versa.

 If you want to invert camera rotation direction, set `invertCameraRotate = true` instead of editing keymap directly.